How to Append an Element to a List at Any Position in R

 Method 2: Using c()

-To simultaneously add single or multiple elements to a list, use the c() function.
+You can combine the original list with a new element using the c() function.
+It will help you add single or multiple elements to a list simultaneously.
 This approach is straightforward but not the most efficient for large lists due to R’s copy-on-modify semantics.

 Visual Representation of using c() function to append an element to the list